History of the Department

 J.F.
 Dewey, formerly Professor at Durham, and with an outstanding international reputation in structural geology and tectonics, was appointed to succeed Vincent as Professor of Geology.
 At the same time, the established Readership in Mineralogy (then vacant) was upgraded to a new Professorship of the Physics and Chemistry of Minerals, to which J.D.C.
 McConnell, from Cambridge, was appointed.
 New lines of research were initiated by these professors, which was accompanied by further expansion in staff and research personnel.

 Professor McConnell retired in 1995, to be succeeded by R.K.
 O’Nions, formerly Royal Society professor at Cambridge and a leading international authority in geochemistry, who assumed headship of the department (where he had been Demonstrator and Lecturer in Geochemistry from 1970 to 1975).
 His arrival heralded further expansion of the research effort, particularly in the field of isotope geochemistry.
 Professor O’Nions was succeeded by Professor John Woodhouse, a world-renowned seismologist, in 2000.
 In 2004, Professor Philip England, an expert in tectonics, took over the headship of the department.
 In the same year, Alex Halliday was appointed Professor of Geochemistry.
-In 2010 the Department moved to a new purpose-built building in South Parks Road, and in 2011 Professor John Woodhouse took up the headship of the Department once again.
-From January 1st 2013 the Headship of the Department passed to Gideon Henderson.
+In 2010 the Department moved to a new purpose-built building in South Parks Road, with Professor John Woodhouse leading the Department for a further 2 years until January 2013, when the role passed to Professor Gideon Henderson.
+Since September 2017, the Head of Department has been the Chair of Geochemistry, Professor Chris Ballentine.

 Throughout their long history, Oxford’s departments of Geology, Mineralogy, and now Earth Sciences have produced many outstanding leaders in their subject, from Charles Lyell in the earliest days, through men of the calibre of W.J.
 Arkell in the 1920’s and 30’s, to more recent times, when Oxford graduates have occupied many professorial chairs; led the geological branches of major oil companies; provided a recent Director of the Geological Survey – and several Presidents of the Geological Society of London.